-The lowa economy continues to be steady despite the pandemic.
-The lowa legislature enacted a 2.4% supplemental state aid increase for FY2022.
-Despite the covid-related student enrollment decrease in the fall of 2020, the Agency has a 1.8% increase in supplemental state aid in FY2022.
-The state-wide cut to all area education agencies continues at \$22.5 million in FY2022.
+The lowa economy continues to be steady despite the broader economic pressures of inflation and recovery from the Covid-19 pandemic.
+The lowa legislature enacted a 2.5% supplemental state aid increase for FY2023.
+With the student enrollment increases added in, the Agency has a 3.1% increase in supplemental state aid in FY2023.
+The state-wide special education funding cut to all area education agencies continues at \$22.5 million in FY2023.
 The Agency's share of the cut is \$5.1 million.
-Federal funding increased approximately \$1.5 million in FY 2022.
-The Agency will receive an additional \$6.9 million in Federal funding due to the American Rescue Plan (ARP).
-The ARP funding may impact FY 2022 and FY 2023.
+Additionally, the Iowa legislature cut \$2 million in Professional Development funding to all area education agencies in FY2023.
+The Agency's share of the additional cut is \$536 thousand.
+Federal funding increased approximately \$417 thousand in FY 2023.
+In FY2022, the Agency received an additional \$3.7 million in Federal funding due to the American Rescue Plan (ARP).
+An additional \$3.2 million of ARP funding is available in FY2023.